kilfour/QuickMGenerate/README.md

 	select new[] { result1, result2 };
 ```
 When executing above generator result1 will have all integers set to 42 and result2 to 666.

+___
+##Generating Hierarchies
+###A 'Component'.
+Use the `.Component()`, extension method.

+Once a component is defined, from then on it is automatically generated for any object that has a property of the components type,
+similarly to how primitives are handled.

+*Note :* The Component 'generator' does not actually generate anything, it only influences further generation.